truenas/middleware/docs/userguide/index.rst

 * The "IP Server" field has been added to Services → Dynamic DNS.

 * Kernel iSCSI has replaced **istgt**.
-This adds support for VAAI acceleration for Windows 2012 clustering.
+This improves support for VMWare VAAI acceleration and Windows 2012 clustering.

 * The "Enable TPC" field has been added to Services → iSCSI → Extents → Add Extent.